Open Search

 Let’s take a look at the three scopes of social work:

-• Mezzo social work – The second scope of social work concentrates on groups of people rather than individuals.
+The second scope of social work concentrates on groups of people rather than individuals.
 A social worker operating within this scope may offer their support to schools, prisons, hospitals, or neighborhoods.
-For example, a school social worker may deal with crisis intervention, facilitating conflict resolution and developing strategies that benefit their students, and a clinical social worker may help families of terminally-ill hospital patients navigate the logistics of end-of-life care.
+For example, a school social worker may deal with crisis intervention, facilitating conflict resolution and developing strategies that benefit their students.
+A clinical social worker may help families of terminally-ill hospital patients navigate the logistics of end-of-life care.

 As you can see, social workers can take their careers in many directions, depending on the scope of work they choose to specialize in.
 While a micro-social worker may spend most of their time meeting with clients one-on-one, a macro-social worker may primarily engage with local government officials and community representatives.
 Each scope of social work has an important role to play in the advancement of social welfare.